kubernetes/enhancements/keps/sig-node/5067-pod-generation/README.md

 are missing a bunch of machinery and tooling and can't do that now.
 -->

+Testing steps:

+1. Create test pod with old version of API server and node; expected outcome: `generation` and `observedGeneration` fields are not populated
+1. Upgrade API server
+1. Send an update request to the running pod; expected outcome: `generation` is set to 1 and `observedGeneration` fields are not populated
+1. Create a new pod; expected outcome: `generation` is set to 1 and `observedGeneration` fields are not populated
+1. Create upgraded node
+1. Create second test pod on the upgraded node; expected outcome: `generation` and `observedGeneration` fields are set to 1
+1. Restart the upgraded node with the feature disabled
+1. Send an update request to the second pod; expected outcome: `generation` and `observedGeneration` continue to be updated so are set to 2
+1. Restart the upgraded node with the feature enabled
+1. Send an update request to the second pod; expected outcome: `generation` and `observedGeneration` are set to 3

 ###### Is the rollout accompanied by any deprecations and/or removals of features, APIs, fields of API types, flags, etc.?

 <!--
 Even if applying deprecation policies, they may still surprise some users.
 -->

+No.

 ### Monitoring Requirements